 - Support required from within the organisation

-- What I expect of them and in return what they can expect from me
+- What I expect of you and in return what you can expect from me

 - Confidentiality (It is essential that the client can talk to their coach in the full confidence that what they discuss will not be reported back to their boss.
-I always recommend that the client should write a regular evaluation report for themselves and their boss to discuss.)
+I always recommend that the client should write a regular evaluation report for themselves and their boss to discuss – but what they put into that report is down to them.)

 Adapting my coaching style

-I find that coaching in the workplace ranges between a more directive approach that draws on the coach’s experiences and knowledge, to a more reflective approach.
-I seek to identify the best approach for that client at that time and to adapt my coaching style accordingly (or refer the client on if they need support that I cannot provide).
+The flexibility of coaching is one of its major strengths.
+I find that coaching in the workplace ranges between a more directive mentoring approach that draws on my experiences and knowledge, to a more reflective approach, acting as a sounding board for my clients.
+I seek to identify the best approach for each client at a given time and to adapt my coaching style accordingly (or refer the client on if they need support that I cannot provide).

 Evaluating the impact

-Evaluation is a challenging activity.
-I often use 360 degree feedback in addition to more results-based measures.
+Evaluation is a challenging activity but is an important step in any coaching programme.
+I often use 360 degree feedback in addition to more results-based measures with my clients.
 Used at the outset of a coaching programme to establish the current reality, it can be used again at the end to help the client to evaluate the effectiveness of the programme.